| Date |

 founded, under Captain John Smith |

-of fish, lying so thicke with their heads above the water, for
+fish, lying so thicke with their heads above the water, for want of

 Trager |